Detect Any Shadow: Segment Anything for Video Shadow Detection: Approach

 \subsection{Fine-tuning of Segment Anything Model}

+In this section, we present fine-tuning of segment anything model~\cite{kirillov2023segment} for shadow detection, which is divided into two parts.
+Firstly, we introduce the overall fine-tuning strategy of SAM~\cite{kirillov2023segment}.
+Then we analyze how to generate bounding boxes from the ground truth shadow masks as sparse prompts for SAM to better simulate user interaction.

-As mentioned above, we use boxes as prompts and only fine-tune the mask decoder on the ViSha dataset~\cite{chen2021triple} for video shadow detection.
-Our rationale is as follows: for the image encoder, it is pre-trained on millions of natural images using MAE~\cite{he2022masked}, and the trained encoder is capable of extracting good natural image representations, which are completely suitable for video shadow detection.
-In addition, the image encoder accounts for the majority of the parameters and computational cost of the entire SAM network.
-Fine-tuning it requires a significant amount of training data and computational resources.
-For the prompt encoder, we apply bounding boxes as prompts and we also freeze it.
-Therefore, we only fine-tune the lightweight mask decoder.
+\textbf{Fine-tuning strategy.} As mentioned above, our fine-tuning strategy focuses on fine-tuning the mask decoder in SAM~\cite{kirillov2023segment} on the ViSha dataset~\cite{chen2021triple}.
+Our rationale is as follows: for the image encoder, it is pre-trained on millions of natural images using MAE~\cite{he2022masked}, and the trained encoder is capable of extracting good natural image representations, which are perfectly applicable for video shadow detection.
+In addition, the image encoder accounts for the majority of the parameters and computational costs of the entire SAM network.
+Fine-tuning it requires a significant amount of training data and is computational expensive.
+For the prompt encoder, we also freeze it and apply bounding boxes as prompts.
+Therefore, we only fine-tune the lightweight mask decoder (about 4M parameters).
+Fine-tuning SAM requires incorporating prompt information.
+We use the bounding boxes extract from the ground truth shadow masks as sparse prompts and feed them to the prompt encoder.
+The process of obtaining the bounding boxes is described next.